processone/docs.ejabberd.im/content/admin/guide/configuration.md

 :

-The port where the Riak server is accepting connections.
+The port where the Riak server is accepting connections for Protocol Buffer (PBC).
 The default is 8087.

 `riak_pool_size: N`